 Title IX is a comprehensive federal law that prohibits discrimination on the basis of sex/gender in any federally funded education program or activity.
 Under Title IX, discrimination on the basis of sex or gender also includes sexual harassment, stalking, dating and domestic violence, or sexual violence, such as rape, sexual assault, sexual battery, and/or sexual coercion.
-The College's Title IX Coordinator has oversigner 2010-2019 sibility for handling Sexual Misconduct complaints and for identifying and addressing any patterns and/ or systemic problems involving Sexual Misconduct.
-All allegations involving Sexual Misconduct should be directed to the Title IX Coordinator or, in the case of actions solely between employees, the Vice President for Human Resources.
-If the alleged incident involves both an employee and a student, the Title IX Coordinator shall take the lead but shall work cooperatively with the Vice President for Human Resources.
+The College's Director of Title IX Compliance has oversight responsibility for handling Sexual Misconduct complaints and for identifying and addressing any patterns and/or systemic problems involving Sexual Misconduct.
+All allegations involving Sexual Misconduct should be directed to the Director of Title IX Compliance or, in the case of actions solely between employees, the Executive Director for Human Resources.
+If the alleged incident involves both an employee and a student, the Director of Title IX Compliance shall take the lead but shall work cooperatively with the Executive Director for Human Resources.

-II.
 Statements of Prohibition

-A. Rules of Consent
+Rules of Consent